testing-cabal/testtools/doc/hacking.rst

 good idea.
 For crasher bugs, this is generally a no-brainer, but for UI bugs & API tweaks, the reason something is an improvement might not be obvious, so it's worth spelling out.

-If you are thinking of implementing a new feature, you might want to have that discussion on the [mailing list](testtools-dev@lists.launchpad.net) before the patch goes up for review.
-This is not at all mandatory, but getting feedback early can help avoid dead ends.

 Documentation
 -------------